papiodesu/leptos_book/src/view/05_forms.md

 Adherence to Web standards and a clear division between “reading from a signal” and ”writing to a signal” are good, but creating controlled inputs in this way can sometimes seem like more boilerplate than is really necessary.

-Leptos also includes a special "bind:」 syntax for inputs that allows you to automatically bind signals to inputs.
+Leptos also includes a special "bind:" syntax for inputs that allows you to automatically bind signals to inputs.
 They do exactly the same thing as the “controlled input” pattern above: create an event listener that updates the signal, and a dynamic property that reads from the signal.
-You can use 「bind:value」 for text inputs, and 「bind:checked" for checkboxes.
+You can use "bind:value" for text inputs, and "bind:checked" for checkboxes.

 ```rust
 let (name, set_name) = signal("Controlled".to_string());